benmvp/slides/2019/cssconfeu/webdev.md

 </div>

 NOTES:
-- Well in addition to providing grid layout, we also don't want to have to refresh the whole page
+- Well in addition to providing a grid-like layout
+  * We also don't want to have to refresh the whole page
 - The header, nav & ads are staying fixed
 - So w/in `nav.html`, we just have our links target the `content` frame
   * You've probably always just done `target="_blank"` for a new window right?